erdbeere/tml/docs/tutorial.rst

 >>> tiles[90].index
 24

+Check out the page ":ref:`example`" for some impressions what is possible.
 For a full list of all methods and attributes, check :class:`tml.tml.Teemap`

 Modifying & creating a map from scratch